jenna0911/lkm-empathic-pain-connectivity/README.md

 respond to social information, but also to how affective-empathy and social-cognitive systems communicate during anticipation of another person's pain.
-We use fMRI connectivity analysis to ask whether reduced loneliness is related to better communication between brain systems for emotion and social understanding.
+We use fMRI connectivity analysis to ask whether reduced loneliness is related to better communication between brain systems for empathy and social understanding.

 ## Original Paper vs This Reanalysis